PietroEmanueleVitali/Simon-game/README.md

 # Simon-game
-Exercise to practice the dom manipulation throught javascript
+Exercise to practice the DOM manipulation throught javascript